Dyalog/ride/docs/protocol.md

-# The RIDE Protocol
+# The Ride Protocol

 ## Introduction

 > Note: A red circle :red_circle: marks internal notes which won't appear in the final version.

-The RIDE protocol is formed of messages sent in either direction over a TCP connection.
+The Ride protocol is formed of messages sent in either direction over a TCP connection.

-A message starts with a 4-byte big-endian *total length* field, followed by the ASCII bytes for `"RIDE"` and a UTF-8-encoded payload:
+A message starts with a 4-byte big-endian *total length* field, followed by the ASCII bytes for `"Ride"` and a UTF-8-encoded payload:
 ```
-    8+len(payload)   "RIDE" magic number   payload
+    8+len(payload)   "Ride" magic number   payload
 ┌───────────────────┬───────────────────┬─────~─────┐
 │0x00 0x00 0x00 0x0b│0x52 0x49 0x44 0x45│    ...    │
 └───────────────────┴───────────────────┴─────~─────┘